Cheap Electricity and Gas

 What is the best gas and electric tariff?

-- Variable rate tariff – with this type of tariff the cost of energy goes up and down depending on the wholesale or market cost of gas and electricity.
+- Variable rate tariff – the cost of energy goes up and down depending on the wholesale or market cost of gas and electricity.
 The most common type of variable tariff is the standard variable tariff or SVT.
 This is sometimes known as the default tariff for any given supplier.
 SVTs are generally expensive and you can unwittingly end up on an SVT if you don’t negotiate a new deal when your contract comes to an end.
 If you’re on a variable tariff, you’ll benefit if prices fall but you’ll face higher bills if prices rise.

 - Dual fuel tariff – this is where you buy both your gas and electricity from the same supplier.
 Very often you’ll be given a discount for buying both and it can be easier to manage from an administrative point of view as you only have one supplier to deal with.